ashleymadera/POE/README.md

 ```
 ## Change Log
  I wanted to change the API to one with more information and poems but I kept getting bug.
 So the new API is still in post MVP.
+I also added pagination to my post mvp to add pages to my results